EricFecteau/rust-data-analysis/src/1_start/env.md

 > [!IMPORTANT]
 > This book assumes a minimal amount of familiarity with Rust and it's toolkit.
 The [Rust Book](https://doc.rust-lang.org/stable/book/) (free) and [Programming Rust, 2nd Edition](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/) (paid) are really great resources to learn Rust.

 All examples in this book are accompanied with [example scripts](https://github.com/EricFecteau/rust-data-analysis/tree/main/examples).
 These scripts can be run with `cargo run -r --example 0_0_0_name_of_example`.
-The first time an example is run, it will take a long time to build all the dependencies, but subsequent runs, including of other examples, will be very quick.
+The first time an example is run, it will take a long time to build all the dependencies, but subsequent runs, including of other examples, will be very quick. **This book recommends writing examples and running them with `cargo run`.**

 ## Data analysis environment

-Rust is a compiled programming language, which has significant advantages, at the disadvantage of quick data exploration (e.g. quickly querying the data multiple times to build the final query for your analysis).
-Thankfully, the [evcxr](https://github.com/evcxr/evcxr/blob/main/evcxr/README.md) evaluation context crate has created a [Rust REPL](https://github.com/evcxr/evcxr/blob/main/evcxr_repl/README.md) (Read-Eval-Print loop) and a [Kernel for Jupyter Notebooks]((https://github.com/evcxr/evcxr/blob/main/evcxr_jupyter/README.md)).
+The [evcxr](https://github.com/evcxr/evcxr/blob/main/evcxr/README.md) evaluation context crate has created a [Rust REPL](https://github.com/evcxr/evcxr/blob/main/evcxr_repl/README.md) (Read-Eval-Print loop) and a [Kernel for Jupyter Notebooks]((https://github.com/evcxr/evcxr/blob/main/evcxr_jupyter/README.md)).
 This removes the need for the `main` function.

-> [!NOTE]
+Like R and Python, this allows you to run code in chunks, or re-run a peice of analysis quickly with different options.

-> To import a dependency in either the REPL or the Jupyter Notebook, you submit a `Cargo.toml` dependency line starting with `:dep` (e.g. `:dep polars = { version = "0.51", features = ["lazy"] }` for `Polars 0.49` with the `lazy` feature).
+To import a dependency in either the REPL or the Jupyter Notebook, you submit a `Cargo.toml` dependency line starting with `:dep` (e.g. `:dep polars = { version = "0.51", features = ["lazy"] }` for `Polars 0.51` with the `lazy` feature).

->
+> [!WARNING]
-> All [example scripts](https://github.com/EricFecteau/rust-data-analysis/tree/main/examples) in this book start with a `:dep` block that can be uncommented to run the script in the Rust REPL.

-The `REPL` and the `Jupyter Kernel` have multiple quirks that make complex pipelines hard to run in chunks (e.g. failure to infer types without knowing the future code).
-It is recommended that anything more complex than data queries and exploration be done through the typical Rust setup (e.g. `cargo run`).
+> The `evcxr` REPL and the `Jupyter Kernel` have multiple quirks that make multi-step analysis impossible to run in chunks (e.g. failure to infer types without knowing the future code).
+The original goal for this book was to include `evcxr` and `jupyter kernel` code for each examples (e.g. add a `:dep` line for each script example in the book), but so many of the examples failed to run that it was removed.
+Caution should be used when using this analysis method.
+The following was kept in the event that someone was interested.

 ### REPL

-Like with R, Python and Julia, the Rust REPL allows you to query your data over and over, changing your parameters, analysis type and variables, without having the re-run the whole script.
+Like with R, Python and Julia, the Rust REPL allows you to run code in chunks, without having the re-run the whole script.
 You can install the Rust REPL from [the pre-built binary](https://github.com/evcxr/evcxr/blob/main/evcxr_repl/README.md).

-To make it work in VSCode, in a similar way as R, Python and Julia, you have to install the [multi-command](https://marketplace.visualstudio.com/items?itemName=ryuta46.multi-command) VSCode extension and edit the [keybindings.json](https://code.visualstudio.com/docs/configure/keybindings) with the following code.
+To make it work in VSCode, you have to install the [multi-command](https://marketplace.visualstudio.com/items?itemName=ryuta46.multi-command) VSCode extension and edit the [keybindings.json](https://code.visualstudio.com/docs/configure/keybindings) with the following code.
 This will make it possible to highlight code and submit it to the Rust REPL with `ctrl + enter`.

 ```json
 [